apoorva-sh/data-512-a2/README.md

 ## Project Goal

 The goal of this project is to look at possible biases in data.
 This notebook analyzes data from world population data in 2018, and wikipedia English article page on politicians.
-Check out the [ipynb file](https://github.com/apoorva-sh/data-512-a2/blob/master/hcds-a2-bias.ipynb) to run this project/ see how the data was generated.
+Check out the [ipynb file](https://github.com/apoorva-sh/data-512-a2/blob/master/hcds-a2-bias.ipynb) to see how the final data was generated, and the conclusions in the last section of the Readme were reached.

+## Running the code

+To run this code, clone the repository and in the project directory run the command `jupyter notebook`.
+Navigate to the .ipynb file in the jupyter console, and run the notebook to reproduce the results.

 ## API Documentation
 One API has been used in this project: